dailybruin/the-stack/_posts/2015-09-20-introducing-lyst.md

 ---
 title:  "Introducing lyst, our user analytics dashboard"
-teaser: We're making dailybruin.com’s analytics public with a web application we developed.
+teaser: We're making dailybruin.com’s analytics public with a Web application we developed.
 authors:
     - neil_bedi
 key_takeaways:
     - Lyst allows you to make a public Google Analytics dashboard for your website.
     - We hope other student publications will follow suit in making their analytics public.
-    - This project is open source, and we welcome collaborators.
+    - This project is open-source, and we welcome collaborators.
 featured_image:
     url: /introducing-lyst/graph.svg
 og_image: /introducing-lyst/graph.png